Understanding the different types of dental sedation

 Our office only offers Nitrous Oxide sedation and IV Sedation

 While we are trained to provide all types of sedation, our office believes that 98% of the patients that we see can be treated without the use of Oral Sedatives or IV Sedation.

 We will occasionally have a Medical Anesthesiologist from the Children's Dental Anesthesia Group (https://www.cdanesthesia.com/home) provide intravenous sedation if:

 1) your child has multiple cavities that you wish to have all repaired in one visit

 2) if you, as a parent, have a low tolerance for a potentially difficult appointment for your child.

 On the other hand, we often get parents who bring their child to us because another office has recommended treatment with oral or IV sedation.
 These types of parents want to avoid oral and IV sedation at all costs and understand that the appointments may be more difficult.

-Why don’t we offer Oral Sedation or IV Sedation
+Why don’t we offer Oral Sedation

-Our decision not to offer oral sedation or IV sedation is based on our entire practice’s philosophy of treating every child here as our own.
-If we can complete treatment without the added complexity of oral or intravenous drugs then we consider that a success.
+Our decision not to offer oral sedation is based on our entire practice’s philosophy of treating every child here as our own.
+If we can complete treatment without the added complexity of oral then we consider that a success.
 It is absolutely true that treating a patient that has not been given an oral sedation or IV sedation requires a greater degree of patient management skills.
 Our office is well equipped to make your child as comfortable as possible with TVs mounted above every chair, individual headphones, and the ability to either watch TV, movies or even play video games while being treated.